Risk Warning: Your Capital is at Risk.

-A testament to its privacy use case is its acceptance and recommendation as payment on the dark web and dark markets, where privacy of transactions is of utmost importance, and something that every privacy coin would be glad to wear as a badge of honor.
+A testament to its privacy use case is its acceptance and recommendation as payment on the dark web and dark markets.

-While Bitcoin was stuck in a two-year block-size battle and couldn’t be upgraded, and while Ethereum is also taking years to transition from Proof of Work to Proof of Stake, Monero has planned and periodic hard forks.
+Bitcoin was stuck in a two-year block-size battle and couldn’t be upgraded.
+While Ethereum also took years to transition from Proof-of-Work to Proof-of-Stake, Monero has created periodic hard forks.

 - Computationally Expensive At Scale

 Monero Consumes A Lot Of Computing Power

 Privacy transactions using various cryptographic proofs to create obfuscation and high levels of privacy are computationally resource heavy when compared to open blockchains.

 So if Monero achieves any level of major adoption, it may become increasingly difficult to rely on the blockchain keeping up with demand.

 Fierce Competition With Other Privacy Coins